Mar Sisin

-Mar Sisin, (Syriac: Mār Sîsin, ?–291/292), also known as Sisinnius (Latin: Sisinnius), was one of the twelve Apostles of the founder of Mani.
+Mar Sisin (Syriac: Mār Sîsin, ?–291/292), also known as Sisinnius (Latin: Sisinnius), was one of the twelve Apostles of Mani, the founder of Manichaeism.
 He was one of the most influential Manichaeans in the early church, as he served as a core figure of the early church and was the first Manichaean Archegos, the head of the Manichaean religion.

 Mission

 Mar Sisin was one of the twelve apostles chosen by Mani himself.
 When Mani was alive, he had a high status within Manichaeism.
 When Mani left Babylon, he was responsible for the internal work of the church.
 He went to the Roman Empire and preached in Central Asia.
 Around 261-262, Mar Sisin went to Mary to inspect and was very satisfied with the missionary situation there.
 He sent someone to bring two holy books and to see Mar Ammo who was preaching in Zamb.
 He copied these books in Mulu.